- Services

 2023 – Culture Soars and Great Circle Becomes Part of KVC Missouri

 In 2023, we celebrated the fact that, while employee engagement has been declining across the U.S., it has been increasing dramatically at KVC, even during the pandemic!
-We shared the results of our latest Gallup Q12 employee engagement survey.
-We also finalized the plan to integrate St. Louis, Missouri nonprofit Great Circle’s employees and many services into KVC Missouri on April 1.
+Our record-high employee engagement contributed to KVC ranking in the Top 1% of employers in the U.S.

 We continue to make history every day, thanks to your support!
 Join us on social media to get the latest KVC updates as they happen.